National ‘Love Your Pet Day’ – How Pets can Positively Impact your Mental Health

 National Love Your Pet Day is an important day for pet owners across the globe.
-This day is celebrated annually on February 20th and is a reminder to show our furry friends how much we care for them.
-As we celebrate this day, it’s also important to acknowledge the positive impact that pets can have on our mental health
+It’s celebrated annually on February 20th and is a reminder to show our furry friends how much we care for them.
+As we enjoy this day, it’s also important to acknowledge the positive impact that pets can have on our mental health.

 In the healthcare industry, healthcare workers can be under stress and pressure.
 The COVID-19 pandemic has only exacerbated this, with healthcare workers being at the forefront of the fight against the virus.
 In such a high-pressure environment, pets can play a crucial role in helping healthcare workers manage their stress levels and improve their mental health.

-We interviewed Emma Couch, Registered Paramedic and Trainer at Australian Paramedical College on the importance of her 2-year-old Kelpie X Border Collie, Rex,
+We interviewed Emma Couch, Registered Paramedic and Trainer and Assessor at Australian Paramedical College on the importance of her 2-year-old Kelpie X Border Collie, Rex, in her life.

 ‘We got Rex as a rescue dog at about 7 months old, he came off a farm straight to his new beachside abode.
 It’s quite amazing really, I thought we were just getting a dog, what I didn’t expect was we were getting someone who celebrates happiness with you, can sense when you are not at your best and who promises to greet you every day with excitement wiggles, cuddles and kisses.